LearnersGuild/guide/Misc/Guidelines.md

 Autonomy only works if we choose to communicate over command.
 In a cooperative environment, we lead with clarity.

-> “Remember, always, that everything you know, and everything everyone knows, is only a model.
+> "Remember, always, that everything you know, and everything everyone knows, is only a model.
 Get your model out there where it can be viewed.
-Invite others to challenge your assumptions and add their own.” ~ Donella Meadows
+Invite others to challenge your assumptions and add their own." ~ Donella Meadows

 ## Love is important